 The thunder jacket and its uses

-When you feel they are comfortable with the new thunder jacket gradually start putting it on, maybe not even completely at first, the last thing you want to do is give your Cockapoo a bad experience the first time you try to get them to wear it.
+When you feel they are comfortable with the new thunder jacket, gradually start putting it on, maybe not even completely at first.
+The last thing you want to do is give your Cockapoo a bad experience the first time you try to get them to wear it.

 The thunder jacket and how it works

-Does a thunder/anxiety jacket work?
+Does a thunder/anxiety jacket work for dogs?